 Annie is a masters candidate at Sorbonne Université in Paris, where she is studying geography.
 Her research focus is in urban geography and social cartography, and specifically the relation between access to different modes of transportation with daily mobility.
 Prior to pursuing a masters in France, she had diverse experiences, working on the 2016 coordinated campaign for the Democratic Party in Pennsylvania, then working as a journalist for a regional daily newspaper in Northeast Pennsylvania.
 She briefly worked for French publication, Libération, where she helped with coverage of the November 2018 U.S. midterm elections.
 Currently she is working at Autonomy & the Urban Mobility Summit in Paris as a content and communications officer.
 Autonomy is an annual event that brings together innovators and policy makers to change movement in cities.

-CO-Founder AND editor-in-chief, oxford urbanists magazine
+editor-in-chief, oxford urbanists magazine

 Paul Healy is a J.D. candidate at Yale Law School with a background in development economics (University of Oxford 2018, M.Sc.), and experience with McKinsey & Co., in Washington D.C. where he primarily served local government agencies and private equity investors on topics related to infrastructure, transport, and public finance.